 Cognitive apprenticeship is one of the most useful frameworks we have for thinking about how doctors and AI systems should be trained, because both need more than raw pattern recognition.
 They need supervised judgment, contextual feedback, and a way to learn what not to do.
+But that framework only works when the supervision itself is reliable.
+And in residency programs across the country, the data suggest it often is not.

 For readers who want the broader clinical and leadership context, I have written about physician-led digital strategy and healthcare innovation at SinabariMD clinical and leadership writing, and my professional background is outlined on Dr. Sina Bari, MD's physician-executive profile.

-AI alignment in healthcare is often described in abstract terms, but the clinical version is concrete.
+AI alignment in healthcare is often described in abstract terms.
+But the clinical version is concrete.
 An aligned system should know the scope of its role, defer when uncertainty is high, preserve auditability, and avoid overconfidence when the evidence is weak.
 The 2020 paper Artificial Intelligence, Values, and Alignment is relevant because it treats alignment as a values problem, not just an optimization problem.

-What residency programs can teach AI developers
+What residency programs can teach AI developers -- and what they cannot

 Residency is a highly structured apprenticeship with a built-in safety culture.
 The attending remains responsible, the resident is progressively entrusted, and every level of autonomy is earned.
 That structure is the opposite of how many AI products are marketed, where a tool is sold as if it should function independently on day one.

 The most useful way to think about model alignment in medicine is through failure modes.
 A model can be statistically strong and still misaligned with clinical reality.
 It may optimize for completion speed while degrading documentation quality, or optimize for sensitivity while flooding a stroke team with low-value alerts.
+These are not hypothetical problems.
+They are the clinical AI equivalent of an attending who signs off on notes without reading them -- technically compliant, functionally absent.

 In pathology and radiology, where AI is increasingly used for prioritization, segmentation, and draft reporting, alignment means respecting the human chain of responsibility.
 If the workflow lets the model speak before the expert has reviewed the image, the system is not aligned.
 It is merely persuasive.
 The same logic applies to hospital AI governance more broadly: every deployment needs escalation rules, human override, performance monitoring, and a rollback plan.

 Clinical leadership also needs to distinguish between model capability and institutional readiness.
 A telemedicine triage model that performs well in one health system may fail in another because the local workflow, EHR integration, language mix, and staffing patterns are different.
-A tool is never “neutral” once it enters a hospital.
-It becomes part of the institution’s decision architecture.
+A tool is never "neutral" once it enters a hospital.
+It becomes part of the institution's decision architecture.
+The same is true for a new attending joining a training program.
+Context determines whether their presence improves or degrades the system.

 For a practical governance lens, I often tell teams to ask three questions.
 What is the model allowed to do, what is it prohibited from doing, and who is responsible when the model is wrong?
 If those answers are vague, the deployment is premature.
+I have started asking a fourth: who is monitoring the monitor?
+Because supervision without accountability for the supervisor is just theater.

 There is a temptation in AI marketing to describe future clinical systems as if autonomy were the goal.
 I do not think that is the right frame for medicine.
 The right frame is supervised autonomy with explicit limits, similar to the way a senior resident earns independence but still works inside attending oversight.